ivamluz/Algorithms-and-Data-Structures/algorithms/0019-Knapsack/README.md

 ## Function Description

-Create a function that receives an integer representing the target sum and a list of integers to calculate the nearest sum from.
+Create a function that receives an integer representing the target sum and a list of integers to calculate (and return) the nearest sum from.

 ## Input Format